-Official evidence showing that the applicant has attended one full dental course in an acceptable dental school, is essential to matriculating for a second year course, and every applicant, prior to matriculating for the third or fourth year course, will be required to show by similar evidence that he has previously taken two or three annual courses in dentistry.
+Official evidence showing that the applicant has attended one full dental course in an acceptable dental school, is essential to matriculating for the second year course, and every applicant, prior to matriculating for the third year course, will be required to show by similar evidence that he has previously taken two annual courses in dentistry.
 To be credited with a full course, at least eighty-five per cent of the session must have been attended.